bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <h4 id="experience">Controlling your Emotions and Fears</h4>

 <p>It is weird, the majority of pressures that you feel, as a researcher, are all, to some degree, self-inflicted.
 I am the one that wants things to be perfect, I am the one who places the pressure on myself to perform, and I am the one who creates many of these fabricated constructs.
 Society can indeed be blamed for producing some of these pressures, but I am the one who chooses to inflict them upon myself, both consciously and sub-consciously.
 Of course, we have deadlines, external demands from others and financial burdens, but, if we think about these sensibly, we can mitigate much of the stresses that are associated with them because we construct them, and so we have control over them.<b>#YouHaveThePower!</b> </p>
-<p>One exercise I have found incredibly useful over the years is the following on a piece of paper construct three columns.
+<p>One exercise I have found incredibly useful over the years is the following; on a piece of paper construct three columns.
 In the first column, write down the current stresses in your life.
 In the middle column, write down what is the worst thing that can happen if that stress is to continue, or if it comes to fruition.
 Then, in the final column, reason how you will mitigate it to the best of your ability, or reduce the impact of the given stresses.</p>
 <p>
 <img src=
 "https://external-preview.redd.it/oBTDYoslpdPVpb_w-D4vo-MXTUXSbvClz_puhplUDQ4.jpg?auto=webp&s=7752c19b9173e4f9c32d6bc6d86ae59cf5c6e231"